ensaremirerol/BigAdd/README.md

       * Open or Close Block ('\[' / '\]')

       only write read character and return.
-    * If first character read is Lexeme String (' " '), Reads until another Lexeme String.
+    * If first character read is Lexeme String (' \" '), Reads until another Lexeme String.
 If can't find another Lexeme String, returns.

     * Otherwise, reads until end of word.
-(Characters one of above or White space)
+(Word termination characters are one of above and White space)

 ### errhandle.h